 Periodically verify that no water enters either bucket.
 Any water in bucket #1 is water intrusion via the exhaust outlet.
-Any water in bucket #2 is water intrusion via the sea water intake seacock.
+Any water in bucket #2 is water intrusion via the sea water intake thru-hull opening.
 Either instance of water intrusion shows that the installation is not adequate, since you will someday experience conditions worse than the sea trial.